xavier268/mywebdriver/README.md

 The selenium grid is best run within a set of docker containers - see proposed scripts.

-Options are available to skip loading images, which very significantly improves scrapping
+Options are available to skip loading images, which very significantly improves scrapping performance.

 See the tests for demos on how to use

 # General architecture principles

-As much default behaviour and settings as possible are alreday implemented by default.
-You just need to customize the specificities for your site.
-If you do not specify an option, sensible defalt behaviour should hapen.
+As often as possible, default behaviour and settings  are alreday implemented.
+You just need to customize the specificities for the website you wish to scrap.
+If you do not specify an option, sensible default behaviour should happen.

+The Drivers class provides static metdos to obtain a selenium webdriver instance, that will be provided to the scrapper (generator).

 Most scrappers (called 'generators', see AmazonFR example) will extend the WebpageBasic generator, by :

 * defining the specific document parser (that translates a WebElement into a MongoDocument object)
 * overriding the various xPath strings that caractérize the target scrapping (see javadoc for WebpageBasic)

-The Drivers class provides static metdos to obtain a selenium webdriver instance.
-Managing the webdriver is handled outside the scope of the scrapper (generator).

-Then, the scrapping is done by  in 6 steps :
+Once you have your generator class for the site you want to scrap, scrapping involves 6 steps :

 1. get a Webdriver by calling Drivers.getDriver with the relevant configuration (or reuse existing instance)
-2. construct an instance a WebpageBasic or of a subclass you designed
+2. construct an instance a WebpageBasic or of the scrapping subclass you designed
 3. set the desired specificities of your site :
 * xpath string, if you did not subclass.
 These strings are used to specify what to look for as a document, what to expect (detect page load), is there a next page and how to get it, how to ensure previous page has disappeared before strating to parse again, etc ... (see javadoc and demos)
 * a custom documentParser that transforms the provided WebElement into a parsed MongoDocument oject.
-* optionnally, a Limiter object, that will set limits in terms of elaŝed time, nbr of pages, nbr of documents, etc. (see LimiterBasic object)
+* optionnally, a Limiter object, that will set limits in terms of elaŝed time, nbr of pages, nbr of documents, etc. (see LimiterBasic object, or build your own)
-4. call the init() method to initiate the page
+4. call the init() method to initiate the page (caution : all setting must be done BEFORE calling init()).
-5. call the processDocuments method, to trigger the processing, specifying what you want to do with each parsed document with a document processor (or a lambda function).
-Default DocumentProcessor implementations are available to just print, or save in a mongo collection.
+5. call the processDocuments method, to trigger the processing, specifying what you want to do with each parsed document, providing a document processor (or a lambda function).
+Default DocumentProcessor implementations are available to just print documents to standard output, or save them in a mongo collection.
-6. close the Webpage implementation (This will close the WebDriver), or close the Webdriver directly.
+6. optionnally, close the Webpage implementation (this will close the WebDriver), or close the Webdriver directly.

 # Known bugs and limitations